Resistant Starch in Oats: Soaked vs Cooked vs Overnight

 Do I use steel-cut, rolled, or instant oats?

 For overnight oats, rolled oats (often called old-fashioned oats) are the absolute best choice.
 They soften perfectly.
 Instant oats are overly processed and naturally have lower resistant starch levels, while steel-cut oats are too dense and will remain dangerously hard even after soaking.
+If you insist on steel-cut oats, read why steel-cut oats need a different hot-soak method or they stay too hard on digestion.

 Will eating raw soaked oats cause bloating?

 If your current diet is very low in fiber, suddenly introducing 11% resistant starch might shock your microbiome, leading to temporary gas and bloating.
 The key is to start small!
 Begin with just 1/4 cup of overnight oats and let your gut bacteria adjust over a few weeks.
+If you need the deeper explanation, see why resistant starch can trigger bloating at first and how to scale it up more gently.

 Can I warm up my overnight oats in the morning?